minhlongvuSheridan/Voice-AI-with-Fine-Tuning/README.md

 - ***TinyLllama***: Ollama provides us with the opportunity to simplify the process of hosting LLM locally.
 It supports many models with a variety such as Llama2, gemma,....
 However, since I just want to have a light and fast language model, TinyLlama is my top choice.
 TinyLlama, strictly speaking, is a small language model not an standard LLM like ChatGPT.
 SLM doesn't perform well on a massive dataset or prompt but it work well for specialized tasks.
 This makes it perfect for fine-tuning.<br/>

 - ***Kokoro***: The Kokoro TTS has quality voices and is really light with just **82 million parameters**.
 It support multiple languages such Japanese and Chinese.
-I like this because it voice sounds somewhat authentic to me. <br/>
+I like this because its voice sounds authentic and emotional to me. <br/>

 Other components:
 - ***Sounddevice***: This is just python library that help you record from the mic and speak from the speaker<br/>